Tanbouz/codepipeline-artifact-merge/readme.md

 ### 4. Notes
  * Even though there is no hard-limit on how many artifacts the function can merge, it is currently limited by CodePipeline & Lambda integration restriction of 5 input artifacts. ( Cascade merge? )
  * If your application code size is large, maybe tweaking Lambda's __Memory__ and __Timeout__ can help.
+ * Revisions & cascade merge: using revisions option on a merge action that has an input artifact from a previous merge action might result in revision files with a null value or empty content.